senwu/emmental/README.rst

 |CI-CD| |CodeClimate| |Codecov| |ReadTheDocs| |PyPI| |PyPIVersion| |GitHubStars| |License| |CodeStyle|

-Emmental is a framework for building multi-modal multi-task learning systems.
+Emmental is a framework for building multimodal multi-task learning systems.

 Note that Emmental is still *actively under development*, so feedback and contributions are welcome.
 Submit bugs in the Issues_ section or feel free to